tempestwf/tempest-tools-acl-middleware/README.md

 ##Installation

-After installing with composure make sure to add the middleware to your Kernel.php file:
+After installing with composer make sure to add the middleware to your Kernel.php file:
 \app\Http\Kernel.php
 ```
   protected $routeMiddleware = [